Interdisciplinary Studies Major

 Interdisciplinary Studies is open to highly motivated students with a clear sense of direction who have completed a full year of classes at Truman with a minimum 2.80 GPA.
 Transfer students with at least 60 hours must complete one full-time semester at Truman before becoming eligible.

-Today’s world demands you not experts with deep and specific knowledge, but also people like you who can coordinate and apply their insights to a variety of intellectual and practical challenges.
+Today’s world demands experts with deep and specific knowledge, but also people like you who can coordinate and apply their insights to a variety of intellectual and practical challenges.

 When you combine the context and knowledge from other disciplines, you are making a new whole that is greater than the sum of its parts.
 It helps you pursue practical problems more holistically and delve deeper into your chosen area of study.